Eszettfors/Dig_hum_sum---AI-and-small-african-languages/README.md

 ### dependencies
-See requirements.txt for python\n
+- See requirements.txt for python
-See renv.lock for R
+- See renv.lock for R